elmtree-askmo/cloudcannon-app/content/learn/sociology/how-do-technological-advancements-change-communication-and-lead-to-technological-dependency.md

 seo:
   title: QuickTakes | Sociology
   page_description: >-
-    This content explores how technological advancements have transformed communication, leading to instant connectivity and diversifying communication channels, while also fostering a dependency on technology that impacts social skills and raises ethical concerns.
+    This content discusses how technological advancements transform communication, highlighting the benefits of instant connectivity and global reach, while also addressing the issues of technological dependency and its impact on social skills and privacy.
   page_keywords: >-
-    technological advancements, communication, instant connectivity, information accessibility, digital platforms, global reach, technological dependency, reliance on digital tools, vulnerability to disruptions, impact on social skills, ethical concerns, privacy issues, face-to-face interactions
+    technological advancements, communication, instant connectivity, information accessibility, digital communication, global reach, technological dependency, reliance on technology, social skills, privacy concerns
 author: QuickTakes
 question: >-
     How do technological advancements change communication and lead to technological dependency?